-Summer Streets Returns This August: Explore Car-Free NYC with Kids
+Summer Streets Returns Saturday: Explore Car-Free NYC With Kids

-Summer Streets, easily one of our favorite NYC seasonal festivals, returns for its 12th season of car-free Saturdays on August 3, 10, and 17.
+Summer Streets, easily one of our favorite NYC seasonal festivals, returns for a pair of car-free Saturdays on August 7 and 14.

-The annual Summer Streets event gives New Yorkers three consecutive Saturdays of car-free summer fun, with a seven-mile stretch of city streets from the Upper East Side to the Brooklyn Bridge closed to cars and open exclusively to pedestrians, skaters, and bicyclists.
-Five fun-filled rest stops overflow with fun activities, giveaways, and entertainment.
+The annual Summer Streets event gives New Yorkers two consecutive Saturdays of car-free summer fun, closing a seven-mile stretch of city streets from the Upper East Side to the Brooklyn Bridge to cars and open exclusively for pedestrians, skaters, and bicyclists.
+Four fun-filled rest stops overflow with fun activities, giveaways, and entertainment.

 Dance in the streets during a show on the performance stage.

 The Foley Square Rest Stop, longtime home of the zip line, takes on a new bent this season with a health and safety theme to meet the moment.
 While you can't fly over the city streets, you can interact with the performers of the Bindlestiff Family Cirkus or catch one of its three performances each Saturday.
 Big Onion Walk tours uses this rest stop as a jumping-off point for its "Immigrant New York" tour, and reservations must be booked by calling 929-432-6800.

 As part of the city's ongoing push to vaccinate New Yorkers, a walk-up COVID-19 vaccination clinic is set up at the Foley Square Rest Stop, offering FREE, no-appointment required doses of the Pfizer vaccine to everyone ages 12+.
 You'll also find plentiful hand sanitizer stations all along the Summer Streets route, plus hydration stations to refill your water bottles.